Just last month, Gay Rights charity Stonewall got together with Irish bookmaker PaddyPower to launch the “Right Behind Gay Footballers” campaign.

 To show support for the lesbian, gay, bisexual and transgender (LGBT) social movement Cruz fought - and lost - against Orlando Salido in Las Vegas wearing rainbow-colored shorts and pink-and-black boxing gloves.

-And How Does Poker Pitch In?
+How Does Poker Perpetuate Prejudice?

 Earlier this week Dan Bilzerian reached out to his 14,823 Twitter followers with news that Jeff Gross had won a prop bet against Bill Perkins worth, reportedly, $550,000.